-Unfortunately, even though these substances can make the user feel numb or able to cope, they also greatly alter the mind and can exacerbate the negative feelings that agoraphobia produces.
+Unfortunately, even though substances can create feelings of numbness or a false ability to cope, they also greatly alter the mind and can exacerbate the negative feelings that agoraphobia produces.
 According to the ADAA, about 20% of people who suffer from an anxiety disorder also battle a substance problem, and vice versa.

-Often, people who suffer from this disorder have lived with abuse or have a history of mental illness in their family, and many of them have spent time in jail for their actions and have a history of substance abuse.
-Drugs and alcohol can play a big role in antisocial personality disorder because the individual may be involved in illegal activity and have constant access to substances, or they may become tired of not being able to fulfill family or work obligations because of their disorder.
+Often, people who suffer from this disorder have lived with abuse, have a family history of mental illness, have spent time in jail for their actions, or have a history of substance abuse.
+Drugs and alcohol can play a big role in antisocial personality disorder.
+This is because the individual may be involved in illegal activity and have constant access to substances, or they may become tired of not being able to fulfill family or work obligations because of their disorder.

 Fortunately, these conditions are treatable, but it’s important to know what the symptoms are and how they are treated.
 Read on to find out how agoraphobia, addiction, and related disorders can go hand-in-hand.

 Because the symptoms of agoraphobia can be difficult to deal with, many sufferers feel the need to numb themselves.
 This is easier said than done.
 Drugs and alcohol can have that effect and can make the individual feel more in control of the situation.
 The consequences of which is a major contributing factor in anxiety attacks.
 While substances can make the user feel more comfortable and better able to maneuver in social situations, it’s only a temporary fix.
 This method of coping can actually lead to a heightened sense of anxiety down the road.